albertbuchard/Experiment.js/README.md

     + One language Javascript: native for web / Node.js + Electron for fMRI / Cordova for mobile
 - Produces high quality apps in 2D or 3D
     + BABYLON.JS — Open source 3D engine with an active community
+    + THREE.JS - Will be added soon as a possible backend
 - Any scientist with basic coding skills should be able to learn and develop apps in the framework
     + JS allow to build web GUI to help novice build tasks
     + Boiler plates on Github / Examples / Playground